wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

     *   (c) the operation of a ship by a person who does not have authority to operate that ship.

-    (4) Every master commits an offence and is liable to a fine not exceeding $5,000 who, without reasonable excuse, fails to comply with subsection (1)(d).
+    (4) Every master commits an offence and is liable on conviction to a fine not exceeding $5,000 who, without reasonable excuse, fails to comply with subsection (1)(d).

     Compare: 1990 No 98 [s 13][662]

+    Section 19(4): amended, on 1 July 2013, by [section 413][663] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 20 Duty to report dismissals

-*   (1) The employer of any seafarer on a New Zealand ship shall report to the Director any dismissal from employment of a seafarer that is a dismissal related to violence, alcohol, the use, supply, or possession of controlled drugs (as defined in the [Misuse of Drugs Act 1975][663]), or the misuse of prescription medicines (as defined in the [Medicines Act 1981][664]).
+*   (1) The employer of any seafarer on a New Zealand ship shall report to the Director any dismissal from employment of a seafarer that is a dismissal related to violence, alcohol, the use, supply, or possession of controlled drugs (as defined in the [Misuse of Drugs Act 1975][664]), or the misuse of prescription medicines (as defined in the [Medicines Act 1981][665]).

     (2) The Director shall not release the name of any person reported under subsection (1) unless the person's name appears on a list maintained under [section 52(4)][73]; and any release of such a name shall be made only to the extent provided for in section 52(4).